Rotuman language

-Rotuman, also referred to as Rotunan, Rutuman or Fäeag Rotuạm (citation form: Faega Rotuma), is an Austronesian language spoken by the indigenous people of the South Pacific island group of Rotuma, an island with a Polynesian-influenced culture that was incorporated as a dependency into the Colony of Fiji in 1881.
-Classification of Rotuman is difficult because of the large number of loan words from Samoan and Tongan, as a result of much cultural exchange over the history of the Pacific.
-Linguist Andrew Pawley groups the language with the West Fijian languages in a West Fijian–Rotuman branch of the Central Pacific subgroup of Oceanic languages.
+Rotuman, also referred to as Rotunan, Rutuman or Fäeag Rotuạm (citation form: Faega Rotuma), is an Austronesian language spoken by the Indigenous Rotuma people in the South Pacific.
+Linguistically, as well as culturally, Rotuma has had a Polynesian influence in its culture and was incorporated as a dependency into the Colony of Fiji in 1881.
+Contemporary Rotuman is a result of significant Polynesian borrowing, following Samoan and Tongan migrations into Rotuma.

 The Rotuman language has sparked much interest with linguists because the language uses metathesis to invert the ultimate vowel in a word with the immediately preceding consonant, resulting in a vowel system characterized by umlaut, vowel shortening or extending and diphthongization.

 Unlike its Pacific neighbors, Rotuman is typically considered an AVO (agent–verb–object) language.

 Phonology

 Rotuman has no phonemic vowel length and is underlyingly a language of open syllables.
 Thus, only consonant + vowel syllables exist in the underlying syllable structure, although phonological processes provide for more variation.
 A minimal word constraint that disallows words of less than two moras also alters this underlying representation.
 Except for words from non-lexical categories, a word like /ka/ ('tomorrow') is realized as [kaa].
 That constraint applies before word compounding (including reduplication as well): /fu/ ('coral reef') + /liʔu/ ('deep sea') → [fuuˈliʔu] ('deep sea pool').
 Vowels are also lengthened when both final and stressed.

 Non-high vowels are raised when they are followed by a syllable with a high vowel.